Asian Food in Belfast

 What are Bao Buns?

-Originating in 3rd century China Bao (pronounced “bow”) Buns are a soft bun which is steamed and filled with a variety of meats, vegetables, and sauces.
-Bao Bun dough is super soft and slightly sweeter than dumpling dough.
-There are two main types of Bao Bun, one being a closed bun with fillings fully encapsulated, these are steamed with their fillings.
-Alternatively you can have an open bao bun which is folded to contain fillings (similar to a soft taco).
+Originating in 3rd century China, Bao (pronounced “bow”) Buns are soft buns steamed and filled with various meats, vegetables, and sauces.
+Bao Bun dough is super smooth and slightly sweeter than dumpling dough.
+There are two main types of Bao Bun: a closed bun with fully encapsulated fillings and steamed with their fillings.
+Alternatively, you can have an open bao bun, which is folded to contain fillings (similar to a soft taco).

 Baobun Street Food

-A great place to get Taiwanese street food in Belfast.
-This casual fun dining experince at Bao Bun allows you to experience a whole range of the best bao buns in Belfast.
-Their menu is entirely customisable letting you choose what you have in your bao bun.
-They have a wide range of proteins to choose from including Pork, Chicken, Beef, Popcorn Chicken, Popcorn Cauliflower, Walnut Mushroom, Jack Fruit, and Tofu.
-To your protein you can add a combination of ingredients to make your bao bun spicier, sweeter, or even add an aioli kick.
+It is a great place to get Taiwanese street food in Belfast.
+This casual, fun dining experience at Bao Bun allows you to experience a whole range of the best bao buns in Belfast.
+Their menu is entirely customisable, letting you choose what you have in your bao bun.
+They have a wide range of proteins, including Pork, Chicken, Beef, Popcorn Chicken, Popcorn Cauliflower, Walnut Mushroom, jackfruit, and Tofu.
+To your protein, you can add a combination of ingredients to make your bao bun spicier and sweeter or even add an aioli kick.

 Locations & Opening Times: